On this page:

 Getting more FREE compostable bags

-To help you recycle your food waste, we provide the compostable bags for your kitchen caddy for FREE.
+To help you recycle your food waste, we provide the compostable bags for your kitchen food waste bin for FREE.

 When you need to get more compostable bags:

 - Tie the yellow tag, which is found at the end of your roll of bags, to your brown bin or street caddy.
 Our collection crew will then leave you a new roll of compostable bags on your next bin collection day.